Mississippi wins first CWS title, sweeping Oklahoma

 AP Sports Writer

-The Rebels (42-23) became the eighth national champion since 2009 to come out of the Southeastern Conference, and the trophy will stay in the Magnolia State for a second straight year.
+The Rebels (42-23) became the ninth national champion since 2009 to come out of the Southeastern Conference and third straight, and the trophy will stay in the Magnolia State for another year.
 Mississippi State won last year.

 Ole Miss benefited from a runner-interference call that took a run away from Oklahoma (45-24) in the sixth inning.
 The Rebels also overcame a spectacular pitching performance by Cade Horton, who set a CWS finals record with 13 strikeouts.